-- the trustee lives in a state with a pet trust law; or,
+- The trustee lives in a state with a pet trust law; or,

-- the caretaker whom you have named in your trust lives in a state with a pet trust law; or
+- The caretaker whom you have named in your trust lives in a state with a pet trust law; or

-- the retirement home that you have chosen for your pet is located in a state with a pet trust law; or
+- The retirement home that you have chosen for your pet is located in a state with a pet trust law; or

-- you own property in a state with a pet trust law.
+- You own property in a state with a pet trust law.

 As a multiple pet owner, can my pets stay together in the event of my hospitalization or death?

 If you are an owner of more than two pets, it may not always be realistic for a single person to care for all of your animals.
 It is therefore extremely important for you to plan ahead, particularly if you want them to remain together.
-Please see our analysis of informal vs. formal arrangements [new page] for more information on the various options available for the future care of your pets.
+Please see our analysis of informal vs. formal arrangements for more information on the various options available for the future care of your pets.

 Is there a limit to the amount of money I can leave my pets?